The 0.8 Second Verdict: Why Sports Cars are Beautiful, and How Your Brain Decides

 A wooden dining table with four wooden chairs by the big window.
 On the table is a white porcelain plate.
 Besides, a Mayuhana lamp is hang over the table.

-The keys to beauty
+The keys to aesthetic appeal: Curvature and symmetry

 A corporate logo, the letters of C and H are combined to look like a tree in a circle